tiendu/tiendu.github.io/src/content/blog/2026-06-17-farewell-to-bioinfo.md

 National biobank data is sensitive.

-Even when remote work is technically possible, access, regulation, contracts, institutional trust, and data governance make everything more complicated.

-The knowledge travels easily.

-The data does not.
+The regulations are local.

+The contracts are local.

+The institutions are local.

 And if the data does not move, the jobs do not move as freely either.

-That matters a lot when you are in a small market.

-You can learn global skills, follow global tools, understand global problems, and still be limited by the number of local organizations trusted to hold and process the data.

-In software, you can sometimes build for the world from almost anywhere.

-In bioinformatics, the world may still need you to be near the data, near the institution, or near the legal structure that owns the data.
+You can spend years learning global tools and global skills, only to discover that your opportunities are still shaped by a surprisingly small local ecosystem.

 Global in knowledge.

 Local in opportunity.

-When you are trying to build a life inside that contradiction, those abstract ideas become very practical.
+When you are trying to build a life inside that contradiction, those abstract words become very practical.

 They become rent.